peadargrant/filecheck/README.md

 Organisation
 ------------
-Filecheck is organised into three modules.
-Common functionality is abstracted into `filecheck-core`, which both the `filecheck-web` and `filecheck-app` modules depend on.
-The `filecheck-app` module contains a Swing GUI for desktop use, as well as a command-line utility.
-The `filecheck-web` module contains a standard Java web app to be packaged as a WAR file.
-The parent `pom.xml` will build all three projects.
+Filecheck is organised into four modules.
+Common functionality is abstracted into `filecheck-core`, which the following modules depend on:

++ `filecheck-app` module contains a Swing GUI for desktop use.
++ `filecheck-util` is a very basic command-line utility that exposes the main functionality.
++ `filecheck-web` is a standard Java web app to be packaged as a WAR file.

+The parent `pom.xml` will build all four projects.

 License
 ------